-How to Fix iPhone Won't Sync with iTunes
+How to Fix iPad Won't Sync with iTunes

 While this is a frustrating issue to deal with, especially if you've got a busy day that you want to get on with, there are a few things that you can try to quickly fix it.